CjayDoesCode/arch-install-script/README.md

-# Arch Linux Install Script
+# Arch Linux Install Scripts

-Bash script for automating the installation of a base Arch Linux system from the live environment.
+Bash scripts for automating the installation of a base Arch Linux system from the live environment.
 The process roughly follows the procedures outlined in the [ArchWiki Installation Guide](https://wiki.archlinux.org/title/Installation_guide).
-The purpose of this script is to automate the installation of a base Arch Linux system as a foundation for a desktop environment, window manager, or compositor.
+The purpose of these scripts are to automate the installation of a base Arch Linux system as a foundation for a desktop environment, window manager, or compositor.

-> [!WARNING]
-> This script only supports x86_64 (AMD64) systems with AMD or Intel CPUs.
-> You will be prompted to select appropriate video drivers (AMD, Intel, or both) during installation.

 > [!NOTE]
 > **This script is not meant to substitute learning the manual installation process yourself.**